JosePedroDias/f1gis/README.md

 # F1 GIS

-A sample JS game to exercise the idea of mashing GIS maps as a base for a top-down racing game.

-This is pretty much work in progress to validate the ideas and assert playability.

-This project showcases the adoption of the [open race track format](https://github.com/JosePedroDias/open-race-track-format) for designing race tracks.
+This project showcases an implementation of the [open race track format](https://github.com/JosePedroDias/open-race-track-format) for designing race tracks.

+With this I intend to:
+- exercise the creation of tracks and come up with tutorial content;
+- validate the how well this format captures relevant track data;
+- how easy it is to use the parsed data and generate 2D/3D content from it suitable for game usage.

+Will also try to create a simple Javascript racing game using the parsed track information, although that is not the main goal of this repo.

 ## Plan

-- [ ] rt.geojson parsing
+- [ ] `rt.geojson` parsing completeness
   - [ ] 2D
     - [x] track and pit
     - [ ] checkpoints